saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_class.md

 # Class and object
 ## introduction
-Python is an object-oriented programming language, and has strong tools working with different objects.
-If the structure is not defined, one can create own object (An object is simply a collection of data (variables) and functions ) which can be done using list;
+Python is an object-oriented programming language and provides powerful tools for working with various types of objects.
+When a suitable data structure is not already available, you can define your own object.
+An object is simply a collection of data (variables) and functions (methods) that operate on that data.
+While basic structures like lists can group values, classes allow you to define custom data structures or modify existing ones.

-the class can be used to present new structure for your data or change the existing one.
-It is very useful to tie  a certain data and functions together that act on the data; it is actually a pack of collection stuff like factory that has different department with well-planed task.
+Classes are particularly useful for combining related data and behavior, keeping everything organized and reusable.
+You can think of a class as a blueprint or a well-structured factory, where each component (like a department) has a clear and well-planned role.

 ```python
 class body(object):